phish108/empxl/doc/index.md

 - CUMSUM(vektor) - computes the cumulative sum of a numeric vector
 - VREPEAT(value, n_times) - repeats a value n-times as a column vector
 - HREPEAT(value, n_times) - repeats a value n-times as a line vector
-- IS.EQUAL.VALUES(vector_or_matrix) - returns TRUE if all values are equal
+- IS.ALL.EQUAL(vector_or_matrix) - returns TRUE if all values are equal

 ### Other helper functions

 - STAT.SIGN(value) - implements the sign function that returns -1, 0, or 1 for a given value
 - STAT.CORRECT.PVALUE(p_value, alternative) - Adjusts a P-Value to the given alternative
+- PREP.ALTERNATIVE(alternative) - prepare alternative for internal handling

 #### Group Functions